-- 1. Date Adopted: August 13, 2010 - 2.
-Purpose and Scope: The Standards for Forms Required to be Used With an Individual Long-Term Care Insurance Application apply to forms required to be used with individual long-term care insurance applications, including suitability forms (Personal Worksheet and Things You Should Know Before You Buy Long-Term Care Insurance), Potential Rate Increase Disclosure Form, Replacement Notice and HIPAA Medical Authorization. - 3.
-Rules Repealed, Amended or Suspended by the Rule: None. - 4.
+- 1. Date Adopted: April 25, 2011 - 2.
+Purpose and Scope: The Standards for Forms Required to Be Used with an Individual Long-Term Care Insurance Application apply to forms required to be used with individual long-term care insurance applications, including suitability forms (Personal Worksheet and Things You Should Know Before You Buy Long-Term Care Insurance), Potential Rate Increase Disclosure Form, Replacement Notice and HIPAA Medical Authorization. - 3.
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Standards for Forms Required to be Used with an Individual Long-Term Care Insurance Application adopted by the IIPRC August 13, 2010.
+The Rule was amended for the purpose of clarifying that the Rate Increase History disclosure requirements are to be provided with only the Personal Worksheet. - 4.
 Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state. - 5.
 Required Findings: These standards are not available for use in combination with State Product Components in accordance with the Operating Procedure for the Filing and Approval of Product Filings.
 These standards are available to be filed using the Rule for the Self-Certification of Product Components Filed with the Interstate Insurance Product Regulation Commission. - 6.
-Effective Date: December 1, 2010
+Effective Date: August 11, 2011